 - Add some powdered limestone to increase the soil pH to 7.2.

-- Pour 2 inches of the substrate on your metal tray.
+- Pour 2 inches of the substrate to your metal tray then water it.

 - Let it drain thoroughly.